-And back then, a company’s logo was their image.
-Now with the rise of social media, a company’s image — and subsequent story — is called branding.
-Consumers have become so involved in their favorite brands —THEY help tell a company’s story.
+Back in the day, a company’s logo was their image.
+Now with the rise of social media, a company’s image—and subsequent story—is called branding.
+Consumers have become so involved in their favorite brands that they help tell a company’s story.
 They tweet, Instagram and Facebook the good, the bad and the beautiful.
 So how do companies hit that sweet spot to get consumers to fall for their brand?

-“Marketing isn’t a department — it’s the story of how you create a difference for your customers,” says Bernadette Jiwa brand strategist and blogger at The Story of Telling.
-“The difference between a good idea and a commercial success is context — the understanding about who the product or service is for, what they really want deep down and why they will care about this, more than that.
-We spend most of our time trying to make people love things, when we should be simply making things people love.”
-Boom!
-There.
-It.
-Is.
+“Marketing isn’t a department, it’s the story of how you create a difference for your customers,” says Bernadette Jiwa brand strategist and blogger at The Story of Telling.
+“The difference between a good idea and a commercial success is context—The understanding about who the product or service is for, what they really want deep down and why they will care about this, more than that.
+We spend most of our time trying to make people love things when we should be simply making things people love.”

 Jules Taggart, founder and content strategist at Jules Taggart Marketing is someone you’re immediately drawn to and want to meet.
 When you speak with her, she seals the deal.
 You’re hooked and what to know more.
 What makes her different than any other marketer out there?
 She makes it about you.